-Registered Nurses continually asses the patient and their family.
+Registered Nurses continually assess the patient and their family.
 They determine individual needs, help your loved one remain comfortable, coordinate additional team members and support the patient and family.
-They also teach family members care giving skills.
+They also teach family members caregiving skills.

 Home Health Aides help with activities of daily living and personal care such as bathing.
 They also provide emotional support.

 As part of your loved one's care plan, therapists provide physical, occupational or speech therapy to help reduce pain or alleviate symptoms related to their hospice diagnosis.